2022–23 FIU Panthers men's basketball team

 The 2022–23 FIU Panthers men's basketball team represented Florida International University in the 2022–23 NCAA Division I men's basketball season.
-The Panthers, led by fifth-year head coach Jeremy Ballard, played their home games at Ocean Bank Convocation Center in Miami, Florida as members of Conference USA.
+The Panthers, led by fifth-year head coach Jeremy Ballard, played their home games at Ocean Bank Convocation Center in Miami, Florida as members of Conference USA (C-USA).

+The Panthers finished the season 14–18, 8–12 in C-USA play, to finish in a three-way tie for sixth place.
+As a No. 7 seed, they lost in the first round of the C-USA tournament to Louisiana Tech.

 Previous season

-The Panthers finished the 2021–22 season 15–17, 5–13 in C-USA play to finish in sixth place in East Division.
+The Panthers finished the 2021–22 season 15–17, 5–13 in C-USA play, to finish in sixth place in East Division.
 Their lost in the first round of the C-USA tournament to Marshall.